skat/emcs-b2b-ws-sample-client-java/README.md

 * **dk.skat.emcs.b2b.sample.P12_PASSPHRASE** (REQUIRED): Passphrase to the certificate used for authentication, signing (request), and encryption (response).
 * **dk.skat.emcs.b2b.sample.OIOLedsageDokumentSamlingHent.ENDPOINT** (REQUIRED):The endpoint of the OIOLedsageDokumentSamlingHent service being invoked.
 * **dk.skat.emcs.b2b.sample.ARCX** (REQUIRED): ARC Number
 * **dk.skat.emcs.b2b.sample.TXID_PREFIX** (OPTIONAL): This parameter sets a custom prefix to the generated transaction id and is very useful when asking SKAT Help Desk to trace a particular request.

+The full list of parameters for running a test against the **OIOBeskedAfvisningSamlingHent** service:

+* **dk.skat.emcs.b2b.sample.P12_PASSPHRASE** (REQUIRED): Passphrase to the certificate used for authentication, signing (request), and encryption (response).
+* **dk.skat.emcs.b2b.sample.OIOBeskedAfvisningSamlingHent.ENDPOINT** (REQUIRED):The endpoint of the OIOBeskedAfvisningSamlingHent service being invoked.
+* **dk.skat.emcs.b2b.sample.TXID_PREFIX** (OPTIONAL): This parameter sets a custom prefix to the generated transaction id and is very useful when asking SKAT Help Desk to trace a particular request.

 The client is then invoked as part of the **test phase** of the Maven build process using the following